roryclaasen/Magic-Mirror-Project/README.md

+# I am currently in the process of fixing the project.
+Functionality may not work till this process if complete

 # Magic Mirror Project
 Over the summer I am going to make a magic mirror using the Pi zero.
 This repository is code that will do the visualization of the mirror